Day #3 – Enroute to Hualien

 (No. 102, Fuxing St, Hualien City, Hualien County, Taiwan 970)

 First up is Hualien’s famous 炸蛋葱油饼!
-The journey there was harder than Journey to the West in Monkey God.
-The boyfriend wanted to experience Hualien on foot, and he turned on the GPS and encouraged me to start walking.
+The boyfriend wanted to experience Hualien on foot, and he turned on the GPS and started walking.
 I was obviously not that keen, even less so when we found out we were walking in the wrong direction after 15 minutes!
-We finally found it in this hidden little alley after half an hour of walking.
+We finally found this gem after half an hour of walking!

 Now what exactly is 炸蛋葱油饼?
 I thought it was just 葱油饼 with a fried egg in it… but I was so wrong!
 If I’m not wrong, it’s coated with egg and deep fried.
 They coat it with sweet sauce or chilli which you can choose from, and you have an option of adding an extra egg.
 Can’t get over how good it is *salivates*